shayward/3DFii/README.md

 And to unregister simply turn off the proxy on your 3ds and login using a random password and hope that it will allow you to create a new account.

 # Credits
-SciresM - For 3DS SSL Patch
+SciresM - For 3DS SSL patch
 <br>
 If I forgot anybody else please hit me up on the Discord.